 By Jeanne Ferris

-Hot auction items are: one year personalized reserved parking at Solana Vista; front row seats for Solana Vista’s Third Grade Play; Skyline’s Talent Show; and the Sixth Grade Graduation ceremony with reserved parking.
+The teachers and principals — in addition to working the carnival on their day off — donate themed outings.
+This makes for priceless childhood photographs and lifetime memories.
+Hot auction items are year-round personalized reserved parking at Solana Vista, front row seats for the beloved Solana Vista’s Third Grade Play, Skyline’s Talent Show and the 6th Grade Graduation ceremony (with reserved parking).